-Student/staff of family member must quarantine and monitor for symptoms, even if they test negative, for a full 10 days after last exposure to the person testing positive for COVID.
+Student/staff instructed to guarantine/monitor for symptoms, even if they test negative, for a full 10 days after last exposure to the person testing positive for COVID.

 Household contacts can end quarantine 10 days after their last exposure to the positive household member.

-If the infected household member isolates in their own bedroom with their own bathroom, the exposed person's quarantine can be concurrent with the infected person's isolation.
+If the infected household member isolates in their own bedroom with (See Appendix E) their own bathroom, the exposed person's guarantine can be concurrent with the infected person's isolation.